ppKrauss/openness-metrics/README.md

 # openness-metrics
-mini-framework to check license a work (document, music or software), express openess degree and calculate the average of openness of a set of works
+A mini-framework to check the license a work (document, software and others), express its openness degree and calculate the average of openness of a set of works